 Vanilla is the fruit of the orchid plant, and although there are over 100 varieties of orchid plants, there is only one variety that produces vanilla beans.
 The process of growing the fruit is labor intensive and very slow.
 First, the orchid flowers need to be hand-pollinated during a particular month, when the plant is flowering; and it can only be done during a specific time of day when the flower is open.
 Then, after the beans have been harvested, they have to go through a six-month treatment process, which includes soaking, sweating, drying, and storage.

 Back in March of 2017, a cyclone hit Madagascar, one of the biggest producers of vanilla beans and wiped out many of the plants.
-It paired with an overall decline in the number of vanilla plantations caused an already expensive item to become even more expensive.
+It paired with an overall decline in the number of vanilla farms caused an already expensive item to become even more expensive.

 A few years ago, you might have paid as little as $3 for a bean.
 Now, it's common to pay around $10 a bean.